| | | |

 Sieving Off

-• Remove from heat, take out tea bags, and have a taste test.
-Add more sugar to taste and some spices if wished – Vanilla Extract, cinnamon & ginger.
-I used all of the remaining Sugar No.3 batch (67g, 2⅓ oz, ⅓ cup), as well as cinnamon and Vanilla extract.
+• Remove from heat, take out tea bags, & add the rest of the sugar.
+Mix through & taste test.
+Add more sugar or honey to taste. **Note it will dilute more with the ice.
 Sieve the citrus fruit tea into a jug or bottles/jars, pressing down on the fruit with a spoon to extract more juice.
 Discard the skins for recycling and place the fruit tea in airtight jars or bottle and into the fridge to chill.

 Storing & Serving

-• When ready, serve over lots and lots of ice, so much so that the glass starts perspiring!
-Any glass you like – see tall thin Turkish glasses, Turkish tea glasses and smaller wider Whisky glasses – anything goes and also depends on size/shape ofice-cubes too.
+• When ready, serve over lots and lots of ice, (fill the glass), so much so that the glass starts perspiring!
+Any glass you like – see tall thin Turkish glasses, Turkish tea glasses and smaller wider Whisky glasses – anything goes and also depends on size/shape of ice-cubes too.
+Add some orange or lemon slices to the glass or on the side.
+I added home grown rosemary sprig and is actually nice!.

 • Store in jars or re-used bottles in fridge and keep some ice cubes in freezer and decant into bags and make plenty!